aadarsh0001/Price-Optimization-Engine/README.md

 ## Let's connect

-We can connect on on LinkedIn to share ideas and collaborate:
+We can connect on LinkedIn:

 - Aadarsh Tiwari: [LinkedIn Profile](https://www.linkedin.com/in/aadarshtiwari)